Home > Packs

 We’ve all had that moment of frustration as new backpackers where we realize we’ve overpacked, and contemplate chucking half the gear we brought off the next overlook.

 If you’ve decided to pull the plug and join the ultralight cult, there are some things you need to consider.
-First, it has to be done carefully as you are still headed into the backcountry with this kit, and need to be prepared for all the unexpected twists and misadventures mother nature loves to throw our way.
+First, it has to be done carefully as you are still headed into the backcountry with this kit, and need to be prepared for all the unexpected twists and misadventures Mother Nature loves to throw our way.

 A reliable ultralight kit starts with a functional, solid backpack.
 With so many options on the market, it can be hard to decide what to go with, and you should think about the elements that you will encounter on your trip, and the level of comfort you want, before making a decision.
-Below we’ve broken down several factors to consider when choosing the best ultralight backpack for your adventure, which hopefully streamlines the process.
+Below, we’ve broken down several factors to consider when choosing the best ultralight backpack for your adventure, which hopefully streamlines the process.

-Packs like the Evolved Supply Co.
-Ranger require you to sport a pretty streamlined backpacking kit; (photo/Darwin Rakestraw)
+Frameless packs require you to sport a pretty streamlined backpacking kit; (photo/Darwin Rakestraw)

 Ultralight Backpacks Fabric Selection and Weather Resistance